anope/anope/docs/RPC/rpc_data.md

 Key         | Type          | Description
 ---         | ----          | -----------
-created     | uint          | The UNIX time at which the channel was originally created. listmodes   | map           | List modes which are set on the channel keyed by the mode character. modes       | array[string] | Flag and parameter modes which are set on the channel. name        | string        | The name of the channel. registered  | boolean       | Whether the channel is registered. topic       | map or null   | The channel topic or null if no topic is set. topic.setat | uint          | The time at which the topic was set. topic.setby | string        | The nick or nuh of the user who set the topic. topic.value | string        | The text of the topic. users       | array[string] | The users that are current in the channel prefixed by their status mode prefixes.
+created     | int           | The UNIX time at which the channel was originally created. listmodes   | map           | List modes which are set on the channel keyed by the mode character. modes       | array[string] | Flag and parameter modes which are set on the channel. name        | string        | The name of the channel. registered  | boolean       | Whether the channel is registered. topic       | map or null   | The channel topic or null if no topic is set. topic.setat | int           | The time at which the topic was set. topic.setby | string        | The nick or nuh of the user who set the topic. topic.value | string        | The text of the topic. users       | array[string] | The users that are current in the channel prefixed by their status mode prefixes.